Benjamin Creme: Predictions in 1982 and later

-In the spring of 1982 Creme placed advertisements in newspapers around the world saying, "The Christ is now here."
-According to Creme, the Christ, whom he also called Maitreya, would be beginning to announce his existence on worldwide television broadcasts.
-Creme then stated in these newspaper advertisements that the Second Coming of Christ was to occur within the next two months.
+In the spring of 1982 Creme placed advertisements in newspapers around the world announcing, "The Christ is now here."
+At that time Creme attempted to prepare a worldwide audience for the existence of Maitreya, along with his plans and priorities, by announcing that there would be television broadcasts on this subject.
+Creme then stated in these newspaper advertisements that Maitreya’s open emergence was to begin within the next two months.
 These series of announcements culminated on 14 May 1982, when Creme held a press conference in Los Angeles where more than 90 reporters attended.
 Creme alerted those present that Maitreya was then living within the Asian community in the Brick Lane area of London.
 Creme also underscored the importance of humanity's involvement in these happenings (as humanity's freewill is viewed by higher spiritual beings as sacrosanct).
-Thus Creme presented the reporters with this challenge: If the media made a serious attempt to research the story and locate Maitreya in London, Maitreya would reveal himself to them.
+Thus Creme presented the reporters with this challenge: If the media made a serious attempt to research the story and locate Maitreya in London, Maitreya would reveal himself openly to them.
 Afterwards, Creme would report, "It was hoped that the media would respond to my information at a level which would allow Him to come forward to them.
 This hope, however, was not fulfilled.
 While the media did show an interest in the reappearance story, it did not go so far as to actually get involved in searching for Maitreya."

 After 1982, Creme made a number of additional predictions and announcements about the advent of Maitreya, based on his claims of receiving telepathic messages from a Master of Wisdom.
 Creme said that in January 1986, Maitreya contacted media representatives at the highest level in Britain who agreed to make an announcement about Maitreya's existence and stature.
 Under pressure from high religious and government officials, however, these statements were withheld.

 Nonetheless, Creme wrote, "On 26 February 1987 Maitreya gave an interview to the major American television company, Cable News Network (CNN).
 He was interviewed under His ordinary, everyday name, and did not call Himself the Christ.
 He did say, however, that, among other names, He was known as Maitreya.
-A group of His closest associates journeyed to the United States to arrange further interviews[...]"
-The CNN interview was made available for possible showing in 26 of a promised 29 countries in Europe, Scandinavia, North Africa and the Middle East, but was not broadcast in the United States.
-The CNN office in Atlanta maintained that they could not see a framework in which to present the interview.
+A group of His closest associates journeyed to the United States to arrange further interviews….The CNN interview was made available for possible showing in 26 of a promised 29 countries in Europe, Scandinavia, North Africa and the Middle East, but was not broadcast in the United States.
+The CNN office in Atlanta maintained that they could not see a framework in which to present the interview.”